 The policy did reduce inflation but at the cost of a recession.
 To maintain the value of the £ against the DM, the government had to increase interest rates to 15%, and this contributed to the recession.

 The UK no longer uses this as an anti-inflationary policy.

 5. Wage Control

 Wage growth is a key factor in determining inflation.
-If wages increase quickly it will cause high inflation.
+If wages increase quickly, it will cause high inflation.
 In the 1970s, there was a brief attempt at wage controls which tried to limit wage growth.
-However, it was effectively dropped because it was difficult to widely enforce.
+However, it was effectively dropped because it was difficult to enforce widely.